fellesverkstedet/European-ShopBot-installations/README.md

 ### The case

-* ShopBot milling machines are not certified for public use in most eurpoean countries
+* ShopBot milling machines are not certified for public use in european countries
-* Most Fab Labs and other community workshops have funding and operational restraints that requires EU regulations to be followed
+* Most Fab Labs and other community workshops have funding and operational restraints that require EU regulations to be followed

 ### Our goals